Rotor Transition Training

 Single-Engine Training Aircraft

-American Flight Schools locations offer Cessna, Diamond, and Piper training aircraft with both “round dial” and G1000 options available.
-Prices start at $94/hr wet.
+American Flight Schools locations offer Cessna, Grumman, and Piper training aircraft with both “round dial” and G1000 options available.

 Multi-Engine Training Aircraft

-Choose from the sleek Tecnam P2006T or the Diamond DA42 Twinstar, along with our full motion Redbird FMX flight simulator, to create a more in-depth training environment at a lower cost.
+Choose one of our sleek Tecnam P2006T, along with our full motion Redbird FMX flight simulator, to create a more in-depth training environment at a lower cost.
 Our courses go beyond the FAA requirements to give you the most comprehensive and fun multi-engine program in the country!

 Private Pilot Single-Engine Land Certificate ( 17.7hrs Dual, 11.2hrs PIC, 5hrs PIC XC, 4.1hrs sim Instrument if

 Day 1 – 3 hrs aircraft and 6 hrs CFI

 Airplane Single-Engine Land Aeronautical Knowledge Areas 61.105(B) & Flight Proficiency Areas 61.107

 Day 2 – 3 hrs aircraft and 6 hrs with CFI (1.0 hrs Instrument Training Time, if with a CFII)

 Finish Training Airplane Single-Engine Land Aeronautical Knowledge Areas 61.105(B) & Flight Proficiency Areas 61.107,